 Continuation of Calculus I. In this course students will use the integration theory to calculate length of a curve, area of a surface, volumes, as well as its application in Science.
 They will also use Infinite Series and Improper Integrals.
-Prerequisite: MAC 2311.
+Prerequisite: Grade C (or better) in MAC 2311.